A) Horsham Township

 Horsham Township is a Home Rule Charter Municipality, located in Montgomery County on the Bucks County border.
 The Township of Horsham covers 17.3 square miles in the southeastern portion of Montgomery County.
 The Township is bounded by Lower Gwynedd and Upper Dublin Townships on the west, by Upper Moreland Township and the Borough of Hatboro on the south, by Montgomery Township on the north, and by Warminster and Warrington Townships in Bucks County on the east.
 The 1998 population figure according to the Montgomery County Planning Commission was 23,197.
-Population figures from the 2000 and 2010 census respectively were 24,232 and 26,147.
-The most recent statistics according to census.gov as of July 1, 2017 estimate the population at 26,559.
-Horsham Water & Sewer Authority (HWSA) serves approximately 86% of the total population, or approximately 22,917 people within the Township of Horsham as well as a limited number of connections outside of the Township.
-The Planning Commission has forecasted a population of 30,890 by the year 2025.
+Population figures from the 2000 and 2010 census respectively were 24,232 and 26,147 and the most recent census in 2020 places the population at 26,564.
+Horsham Water & Sewer Authority (HWSA) serves approximately 93% of the total population, or approximately 24,625 people within the Township of Horsham as well as a limited number of connections outside of the Township.

 HWSA is a body corporate and politic originally organized in 1963 as the Township of Horsham Sewer Authority (HSA) by the Township of Horsham, Montgomery County, PA under the Municipal Authorities Act of 1945, approved May 2, 1945, P.L.
 382 as amended.
 The former Horsham Water Authority (HWA) was organized in 1954 to provide water service to the Township.